troyvit/troy.outbrain/README.md

 I like working alone but that's counterproductive.
 Call me on that.

 I like a fight.
-Just like a forest needs fire to rejuvinate, conflict is crucial for teams to remain fresh.
+Just like a forest needs fire to rejuvinate, conflict is crucial for teams to grow.

 I won't do a task if I don't know why I'm doing it and I hope you feel the same way.